Rated Excellent 4.8 out of 5

 The Argentine passport is characterized by its blue cover adorned with the national emblem, including the sun of May.
 It is typically valid for 10 years for adults and 5 years for minors.

-The Argentina passport holds a noteworthy position in international travel, offering its holders the privilege of visa-free access to over 155 countries, including EU, Mexico, Japan, Hong Kong, Malaysia, etc. Argentina's passport ranks favorably in terms of global mobility, taking 11th place in the Passport Index 2023
+The Argentina passport holds a strong position in international travel, offering its holders the privilege of visa-free access to over 160 countries, including EU, Mexico, Japan, Hong Kong, Malaysia, Russia, etc. Argentina's passport ranks favorably in terms of global mobility, taking 11th place in the Passport Index 2025.
+Argentina historically emphasizes sovereignty and independence in foreign policy, avoiding strong alignment with major global powers, this allows the country to maintain friednly relationship with both East and West.

 One significant advantage for Argentine passport holders is the free travel arrangement within the Mercosur states.
 Mercosur, or the Southern Common Market, is a regional economic and political bloc in South America.
 Argentina, being a member, allows its citizens to travel freely to other Mercosur member states without the need for a visa.
-The Mercosur member countries include Brazil, Paraguay, Uruguay, and Venezuela.
-Bolivia, Chile, Colombia, Ecuador, Guyana, Peru, and Suriname are associate countries.
+Mercosur includes full members — Brazil, Paraguay, Uruguay, Venezuela, and Bolivia — as well as associate members: Chile, Colombia, Ecuador, Guyana, Peru, and Suriname.
 This streamlined travel process within Mercosur enhances the ease of movement for Argentine passport holders within the region, fostering economic and cultural ties.

 1. Political Rights and Right to Hold Public Office